 Below sample was recently circulated and claimed the belt sanded look was due to the sink sitting stationary on the IHS and that he was excruciating careful cleaning off the compound.
 Happens to be a different grit size/finish, varying grit sizes?
 Note the white lettering overlaying scratches.
 I honestly do not know the question to this – does Intel do white ink print ID on nickel plated IHS’s?

-Edit 1: The rep seems to be the company’s CEO.
-He also runs an aeronautical company and thanks to the digging by the good folks of TPU members, Andrew Lemont who owns Innovation Cooling, LLC and Lemont Aircraft Corp, have actually sued Best Buy and Coolermaster for patent infringement.
+Edit 1: The rep is the company’s CEO.
+Forum members point out that he also runs an aeronautical company.
+According to further digging by TechPowerUp! forum members, Andrew Lemont who owns Innovation Cooling, LLC and Lemont Aircraft Corp, have sued Best Buy and Coolermaster for patent infringement.
 The company also sued Silverstone.

 Just because you dig up your dead grandmother put a couple of bullets in her and post her bullet ridden corpse on a forum as proof I killed her does not mean that’s what happened.